liewsanmin/liewsanmin.github.io/_posts/2016-06-30-guide-to-scrape-data-from-an-investment-stock-website.md

 - python
 ---

-In order to understand the stock market, my elder brother Anthony gives me monthly assignments to research the stock market in Malaysia.
+To understand the stock market, my elder brother Anthony gives me monthly assignments to research the stock exchange in Malaysia.
 And I have to report 2 to 3 stocks and give legit reasons why I chose them before purchasing one.
 But my monthly research involves repeating the same steps:

 1. Go to the [stock investment portal](http://klse.i3investor.com/jsp/pt.jsp)
 2. Open multiple links that analyst recommends to buy
 3. Compile a list of quality stocks with good reasons

 To save me the hassle of repeating the same steps I created a Python script and be done with the assignment as soon as possible (because I am lazy).
 For now, this script can only do step 1 and step 2.
 Keep in mind this post is catered towards Mac / Ubuntu users.

-Unfortunately, i3investor does not have an API but all is well.
+Unfortunately, i3investor does not have an API, but all is well.
 My approach is to mine,  data using [webscraping](http://docs.python-guide.org/en/latest/scenarios/scrape/) method.

-First, let's look at the repeated steps that I have to go through each time.
-If you go the portal, you can see the following table that looks this :
+First, let’s look at the repeated steps that I have to go through each time.
+If you go the portal, you can see the following table that looks this:

 ![Markdown Image][1]
 *Screenshot 6/30/2016 from Joshua's Macbook*

-As you can see there are many stocks to choose from and the 'Price Call' tab represents what analysts from different professional firms have to say about the particular stock.
-So what I usually do is to open multiple tabs that have 'BUY' as the keyword at the 'Price Call' tab.
+As you know, there are many stocks to choose from and the ‘Price Call' tab represents what analysts from different professional firms have to say about the particular stock.
+So what I usually do is to open multiple tabs that have ‘BUY' as the keyword at the ‘Price Call' tab.

 What my script does is that it connects to the stock portal and opens all stocks that the analyst says 'BUY' in different tabs.
 The result looks like what you